 His attention to detail and precise hands, a necessity in the art of cake and chocolate design provided the foundation and passion for creating impeccably plated savory dishes, which he is celebrated for.

-This past November, Chef Simpson collaborated with the Speranza family and joined them on their new business concept in Nashville,The Proper Bagel.
+In 2015, Chef Simpson collaborated with the Speranza family and joined them on their new business concept in Nashville,The Proper Bagel.
 Proper Bagel is a modern, conceptual eatery with a laid-back, chic vibe.
 Hailing from New York, the Speranza family brings with it over 35 years of experience in the lost art of kettle boiling bagels and traditional baking.
 Inspired by Nashville’s culinary creativity Chef Simpson with his skill for mouthwatering presentation, alongside the Speranza family, are committed to delivering old school flavors with a new school edge.
-After opening their doors in January, Proper Bagel has become a favorite for locals and northeast transplants alike.
+After opening their doors in January of 2016, Proper Bagel has become a favorite for locals and northeast transplants alike.